MarcHeiden/formula-ap1/scraper/README.md

 # Scraper

-The scraper is built with TypeScript and NodeJs.
+The scraper is built with TypeScript and Node.js.

 It runs in an infinite loop to scrape season and race data and pass it to the API (see [`main.ts`](./src/main.ts)).
 The race data